ylqi007/k-means_Dimension_Cluster/README.md

+[TOC]

 # k-means_Dimension_Cluster

 ## Dimension Clusters
 > [YOLO9000:Better, Faster, Stronger](https://arxiv.org/abs/1612.08242)
 > **Dimension Clusters.** We encounter two issues with anchor boxes where using them with YOLO.
-> The first is that the box dimensions are hand picked.
-The network can learn to adjust the boxes
-> appropriately but if we pick better priors for the network to start with we can make it easier
+The first is that the box dimensions are hand picked.
+The network can learn to adjust the boxes appropriately but if we pick better priors for the network to start with we can make it easier
 > for network to learn to predict good detections.
-> Instead of choosing priors by hand, we run k-means clustering on the training set bounding
-> boxes to automatically find good priors.
-If we use standard k-means with Euclidean distance
-> larger boxes generate more error than smaller boxes.
+> Instead of choosing priors by hand, we run k-means clustering on the training set bounding boxes to automatically find good priors.
+If we use standard k-means with Euclidean distance larger boxes generate more error than smaller boxes.
 However, what we really want are priors
 > that lead to good IOU scores, which is independent of the size of the box.
-Thus for our
-> distance metric we use:
+Thus for our distance metric we use:
 > d(box, centroid) = 1 - IOU(box, centroid)
 >
 > k-means algorithm 的输入数据是 ground truth bounding box 的尺寸(i.e. width and height)。